Last updated on May 11, 2026

 Do Enchantments Stay on the Field in Magic?

 They do.
-Be it enchanting another permanent or by itself, they’ll stay on the field until they leave the battlefield, or for auras, when the permanent they’re enchanting leaves.
+All enchantments stay on the field until they leave the battlefield, or for auras, when the permanent they’re enchanting leaves.
+You could consider sagas a notable exception, since they remove themselves from play after a couple of turns.

 Wrap Up